-Hong Kong Ocean Park is located on the south end of Hong Kong Island.
+The Hong Kong Ocean Park is located on the south end of Hong Kong Island.
 The larger of two sections is on the headlands of Nam Lang Shan Mountain.
 The smaller section is in the Wong Chuk Hang Valley lowlands.
-With an area of 170 acres, it's one of the largest ocean parks in the world.
+With an area of 69 hectares (170 acres), it's one of the largest ocean park in the world.

 Then you come upon the Amazing Asian Animals.
-Hong Kong Jockey Giant Panda Habitat, home to two lovely pandas, Anan the male, and Jiajia the female.
+Hong Kong Jockey Giant Panda Habitat, home to two lovely giant pandas.
 Both are very popular and appear contented in their lush green environs.
 You enjoy watching them eat and sleep.
 Beside the Giant Panda Habitat, there is the Ocean Express Waterfront Station, where you can take a fantastic train journey to the summit, the Rain Forest at first.

-Around the Waterfront Plaza, there are also additional wildlife exhibits on the lowland section including the Amazing Bird Theater Emerald Trail, Goldfish Theater, as well as Sea Life Carouse which is just close to the cable station to the summit.
+Around the Waterfront Plaza of Hong Kong Ocean Park, there are also additional wildlife exhibits on the lowland section including the Amazing Bird Theater Emerald Trail, Goldfish Theater, as well as Sea Life Carouse which is just close to the cable station to the summit.

-Continue forward to the waterfront, you are coming to the Whiskers Harbor area.
+Continue forward to the waterfront, you are coming to the Whiskers Harbor area in Hong Kong Ocean Park.
 The Whiskers Theater has Mini Bird Show, Sea Lion Fun Time and delightful interactive Whiskers & Friends Show.
 More suitable for young kids, there are Animal Story Corner, Interactive Shadow Play, Whiskers Harbor Playground, Bouncer House, Frog Hopper, Whiskers Harbor Skill Games, etc.

 Chinese Sturgeon Aquarium tells a fascinating story of the Yangtze River.
 You will get to learn how the biodiversity of the Yangtze River.
 Chinese Sturgeon is an endangered Chinese fish species, regarded as the living fossil.
 You can also see endemic species of China Yangtze River, such as Chinese sucker fish, largemouth bronze gudgeon, Chinese spined bard.

-The Polar Adventure coming in earlier 2012 invites visitors to meet with animal ambassadors from wintry wonderlands of the North Pole and South Pole, and to feel the chill of the tundra.
+The Polar Adventure invites visitors to meet with animal ambassadors from wintry wonderlands of the North Pole and South Pole, and to feel the chill of the tundra.